Settee-ake/NewonNeld/README.md

-*Mega decentralized crypto platform
+*Mega Decentralized Digital CurrencyExchange Platform

 *Automated market makers (AMMs)

-*Based on Binance Smart Chain (BSC)
+*Operated on Binance Smart Chain (BSC)

 *End–to–end services

 -----

-***ALL CONTRACTS ARE PUBLICLY AVAILABLE FOR TRANSPARENCY AND SECURITY IMPORTANCE.
+***ALL CONTRACTS ARE PUBLICLY AVAILABLE TO PROMOTE TRANSPARENCY AND SECURITY AWARENESS.